 Question: What is the acceptance rate?

-Answer: The acceptance rate of SUNY Cortland is 59.78 which is relatively high, above 20%, making it somewhat easier to gain admission compared to other top-tier universities.
+Answer: The acceptance rate of State University of New York at Cortland is 50.71 which is relatively high, above 20%, making it somewhat easier to gain admission compared to other top-tier universities.

 Question: What is the average GPA of admitted students?